Taylor County GA DUI Lawyer – Taylor County GA DUI Attorney

-If you have been arrested for DUI in Taylor County GA, you only have ten business days to keep you Georgia driver's license from being suspended.
-To do so, you or your Taylor County GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Taylor County GA, you only have thirty days to keep you Georgia driver's license from being suspended.
+To do so, you or your Taylor County GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or an ignition interlock device.
 The cost to file is $150.
-If this hearing is not requested within the ten-day timeframe, your license will automatically be suspended.
+If this hearing is not requested within the thirty-day timeframe, your license will automatically be suspended.

 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no opportunity for a restricted license or early reinstatement.
 Contact the Law Office of Richard Lawson today to speak with an experienced Taylor County Georgia DUI Attorney.

 It's a terrible feeling, isn't it?
 You are on your way home from a night out with friends, and you look in your rearview mirror and see the flashing blue lights of a police car.
 You had a few drinks tonight, and you're behind the wheel with a law enforcement officer approaching your vehicle who has the training to detect the signs of DUI.

 If you have come to our site, you have more than likely experienced the above-described scenario, or someone you care about was arrested for DUI in Taylor County Georgia.
 Now you are looking for answers to your Taylor County DUI questions such as: